ig3/srf/README.md

 review was good - it was not too hard and not too easy.
 The card will be scheduled for review after a longer interval.

-For new cards (scheduled interval is less than config.learningThreshold), the previous schduled interval is used to calculate the new interval.
+For new cards (scheduled interval is less than config.stage1MaxInterval), the previous schduled interval is used to calculate the new interval.
 For learning and mature cards, the actual interval since last review is used.
 This only makes a difference if there is a delay from scheduled review to